Lighting is one of the most important ways to define a space and make it feel comfortable and inviting.

 - Put at least one window in any loft or high gable, to avoid dark and gloomy spaces.

-If you’re interested in learning more about daylighting and other passive solar techniques, I highly recommend the textbook Heating, Cooling, Lighting by Norbert Lechner.
+If you’re interested in learning more about daylighting and other passive solar techniques, I highly recommend the textbook Heating, Cooling, Lighting by Norbert Lechner (affiliate link).

 Have you come up with your own solutions for tiny house lighting?
 Share them in the comments below!
 In my next post, I’ll talk about the second basic type of lighting, artificial lighting, which can supplement daylight when needed as well as illuminate your tiny house at night.